grame-cncm/faustwebsite/_posts/2016-06-30-faust-interpreter.markdown

 categories: news
 ---

 A new 'interpreter' backend has been added in the faust2 development branch.
-It allows to execute Faust DSPs without using the LLVM dynamic compiler chain.
+It allows to execute Faust programs without using the LLVM dynamic compiler chain.

 ### Interpreter compilation chain ###

 The dynamic compilation chain allows developers to embed the Faust compiler technology directly in their application or plugins.
 Faust2 development branch uses an intermediate FIR representation (Faust Imperative Representation), which can be translated to several output languages.
 An LLVM backend has been previously developed to allows applications to compile a DSP source into executable code in memory, bypassing the external compiler requirement.

-In some specific situations, embeding the LLVM chain is not possible : for instance Apple does not allow to deploy dynamic compilers on iOS.
+In some specific situations, embedding the LLVM chain is not possible : for instance Apple does not allow to deploy dynamic compilers on iOS.
 Thus having an interpreter backend allows to get around this problem and still make Faust code run on those platforms.

 #### Interpreter backend ####